Skip to main content

 • Each user's agent maintains independent conversation state

-• All interactions are private direct messages
+• All interactions are private direct messages (no group chat support)

 • Authorization list can be updated by restarting the service